ArkEcosystem/AIPs/AIPS/aip-19.md

 Motivation
 ==========
 To provide better ways of snapshotting and restoring the blockchain.
 Giving the node runners the tools, to be dependant on themselves and not on central point of failures.
+We want to:
+- Cross-distribute snaps for faster download
+- Cross database migration structure: migrating from sqlite to postgresql for instance without resyncing using
+  - snapshot db, read snapshot from another node using another db and syncing back
+- Small compact export (using aip11 serializeBlockFull)

 Requirements
 ==============
 ### Exporting of data
 - Regular export block and transactions table.
 Unfinished work is here: https://github.com/fix/ark-core/blob/master/packages/core/lib/snapshot.js
-- Cross-distribute snaps for faster download
-- Cross database migration structure: migrating from sqlite to postgresql for instance without resyncing using
-  - snapshot db, read snapshot from another node using another db and syncing back
-- Small compact export (using aip11 serializeBlockFull)
 - Each time a block is validated it is written on db AND on snapshot
 - Every 12 hours (or instance), the snapshot is duplicated.
 One duplication is archived, the other is used or incremental build.
 - Enable rollback of the blockchain easily via the snapshot (blocks: remove last heights, transactions: index based on height).

 ### Importing of data
 - Verify blocks.id (previous.id)